 Once you’ve finished the giddy euphoria of mastering 5km, the six months to the half can take an awfully long time.

 The other benefit of entering these races is that you will learn what it’s like to participate in an event.
-It’s a different beast starting in a group of people.
-Even more, the rush to start can make many people burn off at a greater pace than they’re used to.
+It’s a different beast being in a group of people.
+The rush to start can make many people burn off at a greater pace than they’re used to.
 As a result, they can peak too early and not finish.

 Just do it

 I used to think that everyone else found it easy to exercise, but most people actually don’t.
 The truth is, it is really easy to persuade yourself not to do something.
 You will tell yourself you can’t do it because you have to take the kids somewhere, you have a meeting at work, you are simply too busy.

 The best way to avoid this is to not to let yourself think about this at all.
 You do this by getting the run done first thing in the morning.
 If that doesn’t work, you get it done first thing after work.
 For example, I have learnt that if I take my running gear to work and do my run from there, I am about five times more likely to exercise than if I go home first and get changed.

 I would sometimes find myself dreading the exercise and then I told myself to not even think about the fact I was going to have to do it – but just do it when the time came.